thunderhoser/StormLabeler/README.md

     ![Experiment 2 interface with no regions labeled](images/nd_screenshot01.png)

-    After labeling a few regions, the interface might look like this:
+    After labeling a few regions, the interface might look like this.
+You can click in either panel -- the reflectivity or vorticity panel.

     ![Experiment 2 interface with a few regions labeled](images/nd_screenshot02.png)